A Nightly Dive Into A ‘Fountain of Youth’

 We’ve all been there and heard that.
 No matter how lovingly it is said, it’s never a compliment.
 Your eyes feel puffy and heavy- accompanied by dark circles with your skin feeling dry, blotchy, and not as bright.
+There is no doubt that sleep is a nightly dive into a fountain of youth.

 Have you noticed how different you appear and feel after a night of poor sleep?
 The saying “I need my beauty sleep,” is very real.
 In fact, sleep is a nightly dive into a ‘fountain of youth.’
 Along with the array of health benefits we rave about when we get the quality and quantity of sleep we need, sleep plays a chief role in having a healthy, youthful appearance.
 Without realizing the science of sleep and beauty, it is something that is apparent through our physical appearance after a sleepless night.